stackb/bazel-stack-vscode/docs/debugging.md

 <p></p>

 This extension supports debugging of Starlark (language mode: `bazel`) files.

-To use the debugger:
+A debug session can be started if `attach` or `launch` mode.
+An `attach` configuration provides the most control, but requires you to start the components independently, whereas a `launch` configuration will attempt to start the debug adapter and bazel server for you.

+### Launch

+Although a `launch.json` configuration is not specifically required to start a debug session, it is recommended to create one.

 Make sure the "Starlark Debugger" component is enabled in the Explorer.